cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 ## Getting started

-In this tutorial, we will walk through creating an application that communicates with a password-protected PostgreSQL database via the Secretless broker. _The application does not need to know anything about the credentials required to connect to the database;_ the admin super-user who provisions and configures the database will also configure Secretless to be able to communicate with it.
-The developer writing the application only needs to know the socket or address that Secretless is listening on to proxy the connection to the PostgreSQL backend.
+In this tutorial, we will walk through creating an application that communicates with a password-protected PostgreSQL database via the Secretless Broker. _The application does not need to know anything about the credentials required to connect to the database;_ the admin super-user who provisions and configures the database will also configure the Secretless Broker to be able to communicate with it.
+The developer writing the application only needs to know the socket or address that the Secretless Broker is listening on to proxy the connection to the PostgreSQL backend.

-If you'd rather just see the whole thing working end to end, check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suit your needs.
+If you'd rather just see the whole thing working end to end, check out [our tutorial on github](https://github.com/conjurinc/secretless-broker/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suit your needs.

 We are going to do the following: